Introduction: Introduction to 3D Primitive Shapes

 - Was it 240 Minecraft blocks?

 - All of these answers (and many more) are correct.
-It all depends on the materials you have and your needs for a specific design.
+It all depends on the materials you have and your specific needs.

 - Each of these groups, when combined into a single object, make the same chair shape.